What Is An Advance

 If possible, you may appoint a backup agent in case your appointed person is unable or unwilling to act on your behalf.

 There are restrictions on who you can appoint as your agent.
-Unless he or she is a close relative, as well, your agent cannot be a doctor, nurse or a health care provider to you at the time you choose them.
+Unless he or she is a close relative, as well, your agent cannot be a doctor, nurse, or health care provider to you at the time you choose them.

 Both Living Will and Durable Power of Attorney for Healthcare remain valid even if you become incapacitated.